ArunRagav/ReactJSDemo-tic-tac-toe/README.md

 https://nextjs.org/learn/

 ## Create react project:
-npx on the first line is not a typo — it’s a package runner tool that comes with npm 5.2+. npx create-react-app myapp
+"npx" on the first line is not a typo — it’s a package runner tool that comes with npm 5.2+.
+### npx create-react-app myapp

 ## Available Scripts